 Look, it’s probably going to be a long time before you can look at yourself in the mirror and see love and respect.
 It will be a journey to get to that point, as cliche as it sounds.
 So don’t let the stuff that sounds shallow or superficial put you off of taking your first steps.

-It’s not bullshit.
+It’s not total rubbish.
 It will matter later once you get your immediate foundation built.
 And get therapy.
 You will need it.

 You may also like: